 Frustratingly for me, I can never get this crocus to flower again after the first year of planting, and I do like adding it to Paellas.

-Having been brought back from Constantinople in 1560 by the Holy Roman Emperor's ambassador Ogier Ghiselin de Busbecq, corms were sent to the botanical garden in Leiden (Netherlands) where they were rapidly cultivated and hybridised.
+Having been brought back from Constantinople in 1560 by the Holy Roman Emperor's ambassador Ogier Ghiselin de Busbecq, corms were sent to Leiden's botanical garden (Netherlands), where they were rapidly cultivated and hybridised.

 This is a blessing to us as their continuing popularity means it is possible to choose varieties that will provide flowers from Autumn until Spring.
 Here are just a few:

-Autumn flowering types need to be planted in early summer, where they will be baked throughout the summer.
-Winter and spring flowering varieties need to be planted in autumn.
+Autumn flowering types need to be planted in early summer, where the bulbs will be baked throughout the summer.
+Winter and spring-flowering varieties need to be planted in autumn.
 All need to be planted at least 3cm deep.

 Give the plant a feed with a slow-release fertiliser during the growing period.
 If you are trying to get the plant to naturalise through grass, avoid cutting until the foliage has died back entirely.

 My last planting of Saffron bulbs produced leaves last autumn but didn't produce flowers.
 So, I'm off to relocate them to a different spot in the allotment and hope they provide this year.
 But I'll have to be quick when they do.
 Harvesting by hand the morning, the flowers open gets the best flavour.

 Any tips for a bumper crop would be gratefully received!

 It's never a bad time to buy bulbs: